XiaohaoHuang/xiaohaohuang.github.io/contents/research.md

 #### In Progress

-- "Education and E-Commerce Adoption in China: Evidence from Compulsory Schooling Law."
+- "Education and E-Commerce Adoption: Evidence from China's Compulsory Schooling Law."

 - "Housing Price and Crime: Evidence from China," with Wen Liu.